Hometown Kids

 "Hometown Kids" is a song co-written and recorded by Canadian country duo The Reklaws.
 The duo wrote the song with Gavin Slate and Travis Wood.
-It was the lead single off their debut studio album Freshman Year.
+It was the debut and lead single off their debut studio album Freshman Year.

 Background

 Stuart Walker told The Boot that the sibling duo "wanted everybody to understand that we are just college kids at heart".
 It was the first song they wrote with prolific Canadian country songwriters Gavin Slate and Travis Wood.
 Jenna Walker said the song is "important to us because it was our first major, like, [time to] sit down [and] really configure who we are as artists and what we want to say".

 Critical reception

 Jenna Melanson of Canadian Beats Media called the song the "perfect summer anthem".
 Mary Ayers of Teenplicity referred to the track as a "joyful country jam" that "creates a yearning for fun summer nights with friends".
 Canadian Prime Minister Justin Trudeau added the song to his personal Spotify playlist.